jgndev/jgndev/README.md

 # 👋 Howdy, I'm Jeremy Novak

-I'm a software developer from Texas.
+I'm a software developer from Oklahoma.
 I love to learn something new and use my skills and experience to build cool things.
 Please reach out if you would like to connect.